 Ross’s Goose, Red-breasted Goose, American Wigeon, Green-winged Teal, American Black Duck, Ring-necked Duck, Black Scoter, White-billed Diver, Red-necked Grebe, Bittern, Greater Yellowlegs, Bonaparte's Gull, Ring-billed Gull, Ross's Gull, Ivory Gull, Brünnich’s Guillemot, Little Auk, American Coot, Snow Goose.

-Plus of course many commoner species – expect 100 - 110 for your list!
+Plus of course many commoner species – expect around 120 in total.

 The holiday runs Saturday - Saturday, and we begin by trying to find all the ‘key species’.
 We will continue to maximise our list during the rest of the week, with all nights at the Mountview Hotel giving us the maximum flexibility - perfect when an Ivory Gull turns up!
 We treat you as an individual, meaning your personal sightings are important to us, and we will try to make sure everyone sees everything, particularly the 'Key Target' species.